MaHongxia/mahongxia.github.io/_pages/about.md

     <summary>Abstract</summary>
     <div class="paper-details-content">
       <p><strong>Abstract:</strong><br>
-      We study how the evolution of consumer beliefs over time shapes dynamic competition between two vertically differentiated platforms in the presence of network effects, using the notion of partial focality.
-We develop a tractable model in which focality evolves with past market outcomes according to an exponentially weighted moving average rule.
-Asymmetries in platforms' focality dynamics are captured by differences in their initial focality levels and in the persistence of their focality advantages.
-We show that when focality adjusts more slowly to recent market outcomes, both market efficiency and consumer surplus decrease.
-Greater platform patience improves market efficiency only if the quality gap between the platforms is sufficiently large.
-Finally, we allow platforms to make initial marketing investments that affect either initial focality or the persistence of focality dynamics.
-Under either channel, the high-quality platform has a stronger incentive to invest in marketing than the low-quality platform.
+     We study how the evolution of consumer beliefs with market history shapes dynamic competition between two vertically differentiated platforms in the presence of network effects, using the notion of partial focality.
+We develop a tractable model in which focality evolves according to a generalized exponentially weighted moving-average rule.
+Platforms may differ both in their initial focality levels and in the persistence of their focality processes, capturing asymmetries in how consumer beliefs respond to market outcomes.
+We show that when focality adjusts more slowly to recent market outcomes, initial coordination advantages become more difficult to overturn, reducing both allocative efficiency and consumer surplus.
+Greater platform patience improves allocative efficiency only when the quality advantage of the high-quality platform is sufficiently large relative to its disadvantage in focality persistence.
+Finally, we allow platforms to make initial marketing investments that affect either the level or the persistence of focality.
+Under either channel, the high-quality platform has a stronger incentive to invest in marketing and thereby wins the market.
          </p>
         <p class="conference-info">
   <strong>Conferences and talks:</strong> Platform Strategy Research Symposium, Boston University, 2026; Asian Game Theory Conference, 2026 (forthcoming); INFORMS Job Market Showcase, 2026 (forthcoming).